signaldatascience/R-curriculum/src/week5/day3/distributed-computing.md

 }
 ```

 Of course, this example is too simplistic to be worth parallelizing, but it illustrates how to properly structure the function calls.
 Each iteration of the code block after `%dopar%` is given a different value of `i` and forked off to its own processor core.
-By default, each of the individual results is returned, but the parameters of `foreach()` can be set so that it automatically combines the individual results into a single finalr esult.
+By default, each of the individual results is returned, but the parameters of `foreach()` can be set so that it automatically combines the individual results into a single final result.

 * Read the documentation for `foreach()`.
 The random forests algorithm can be parallelized by calling `foreach()` as follows: